carmendiazit/microserviceha/README.md

 * **1. Producer Side** (Order-Service)
    * **Circuit Breaker**: Protects the system from cascading failures if the Inventory-Service is down.
 It uses a Count-Based Sliding Window (size: 5).
 If the failure rate exceeds 50%, the circuit opens for 10 seconds.

-   *  **Fallback Mechanism**: Instead of a 500 error, the system returns a controlled response (e.g., "Order Pending/Review") to maintain a smooth user experience.
+   *  **Fallback Mechanism**: Instead of a 500 error, the system returns a controlled response to maintain a smooth user experience.

 * **2. Consumer Side** (Notification-Service)
    * **Exponential Backoff Retry**: When an external notification (Email/SMS API) fails or experiences latency, the service retries with increasing wait times (2s, 4s, 8s).